-The recent research trends on the topic of Jesus’ resurrection indicate the very positive direction of these developments over the last few decades.
-The impetus for the new outlook comes chiefly from avenues such as the recognition of creedal or traditional texts which date much earlier than the New Testament writings in which they appear, as well as the application of the critical criteria from the field of history to larger portions of the texts.
-The overall result has been an expansion of the knowable data concerning both the times in which Jesus lived, as well as valuable specifics from His own life.
+The recent research trends on the topic of Jesus’ resurrection show the positive direction of these developments over the last few decades.
+This new outlook reflects the growing recognition of creedal or traditional texts which date much earlier than the New Testament writings in which they appear, as well as the us of critical criteria from the field of history to larger portions of the texts.
+The overall result has been an expansion of what we know about both the times in which Jesus lived, and details from His own life.
 Hence, scholars have been pushed by the available evidence.

-The resulting combination of traits solid findings which have come to light makes the resurrection an utterly unique teaching in the history of religion.
+The resulting is to show that the resurrection is a unique teaching in the history of religion.
 Those of us who believe that Jesus died and rose again are on solid ground, indeed!

 Editor’s note: This piece was originally published at The Stream on March 27, 2016.